hong-niu/enar-datafest-2024/README.md

 ## Dependencies

-The main dependencies for this project are LLaMA-Factory (https://github.com/hiyouga/LLaMA-Factory), used for the fine-tuning of LLM models, as well as the scikit-learn package to perform traditional
+The main dependencies for this project are LLaMA-Factory (https://github.com/hiyouga/LLaMA-Factory), used for the fine-tuning of LLM models, as well as the scikit-learn package to perform comparisons to traditional classification and regression models.

 ## Data Preprocessing